omahs/imx-docs/docs/main/guides/minting-on-immutable-x.md

 ## Metadata blueprint

-The blueprint is a required field defined at the time of minting on Immutable X for each NFT.
-This represents the on-chain immutable metadata of the NFT that will be written to the blockchain when it is withdrawn from Immutable X.
+The blueprint is a required field defined at the time of minting on ImmutableX for each NFT.
+This represents the on-chain immutable metadata of the NFT that will be written to the blockchain when it is withdrawn from ImmutableX.

 The blueprint string can be of any format; typically it's a comma delimited string (e.g. "100,water,2,3") or an IPFS hash.
 This is passed to the `mintFor` function in your smart contract, where you can implement custom logic to decode it on-chain or just save it as it is.

 For a better understanding of how the blueprint is used, take a look at our smart contract templates in the [imx-contracts repo](https://github.com/immutable/imx-contracts).
 :::info Blueprint data
-The metadata that appears on Immutable X does not read any data from the blueprint, so there's no reason to define a blueprint as an entire JSON string.
+The metadata that appears on ImmutableX does not read any data from the blueprint, so there's no reason to define a blueprint as an entire JSON string.
 Instead, it could be a link, hash, or a few select properties to optionally decode and save in custom mappings in your smart contract
 :::

 # Minting on Layer 2

-For a smart contract to work with Immutable X, we need an implementation of a `mintFor` function, which is what our STARK contract calls at the time of withdrawing a minted token from L2 to L1.
+For a smart contract to work with ImmutableX, we need an implementation of a `mintFor` function, which is what our STARK contract calls at the time of withdrawing a minted token from L2 to L1.
 Contracts also require an `owner()` function to verify the contract’s owner.
 There is no smart contract interaction at the time of minting on L2, although the minted token will have a L1 representation, token ID, and immutable metadata.

 ## Token ID

-When minting on Immutable X, you will give us the token ID, which is the L1 token ID representing the token in your smart contract.
+When minting on ImmutableX, you will give us the token ID, which is the L1 token ID representing the token in your smart contract.
 As mentioned above, you also have to provide a [blueprint](./minting-on-immutable-x.md#metadata-blueprint) for each token.
 The blueprint represents the on-chain, immutable metadata of the NFT that will be passed (along with the token ID) to your `mintFor` function.

 In a Layer 1 smart contract, it's common for the ERC-721 token ID to be incremented in the minting function.
-With Immutable X, the token ID is defined at the time of minting to Immutable X and passed to the `mintFor` function in the minting blob, which then gets decoded into the respective ID and blueprint variables.
+With ImmutableX, the token ID is defined at the time of minting to ImmutableX and passed to the `mintFor` function in the minting blob, which then gets decoded into the respective ID and blueprint variables.
 You will have to keep track of the token ID on your end and increment it off-chain for every mint.

 Additionally, token IDs provided when minting on L2 must be unique.
 Providing a duplicate token ID will result in an API error, with the ID of the duplicate token being returned in the error message.
 For example, if your mint request contains a token with the ID of `10`, and your collection already has a token with an ID of `10`, you'll get the error message: `Error inserting asset, duplicate ID and token address: [10]`.